Tips for Public Screening

 Here you will find a few ground rules that alway apply to outdoor projection.

-The more ANSI lumens the projector has, the better.
+The more ANSI lumens the projector has, the better the projection will be.
 In our experience, projecting a satisfactory image on a 2-meter wide screen outdoors requires at least 10,000 ANSI lumens.

 Rear projection is a must, at least when projecting a large image outside.
 With rear projection, the projector casts the image onto the screen from behind.
 The area between the projector and the screen is darkened using a tunnel (tent, molleton, or tarp).